-- 1. Project Title: Saratoga Playground Program - 2.
-Project Address (if different from Applicant's address):1900 Aviation Dr. Waukesha, WI 53188 - 3.
-Primary Contact Person/Title: Gala Siegel - 4.
-Telephone: 262-524-3715 - 5.
-E-Mail: gsiegel@waukesha-wi.gov - 6.
-Amount of CDBG 2019 Funds Requested: \$6600 - 7.
-Total Project Costs: \$15,000 - 8.
-National Objective (check all that apply): - ⊠ Benefiting low and moderate income persons - □ Preventing or eliminating slums or blight

-□ Meeting other community development needs having a urgency because existing conditions pose a serious and immediate threat to the health or welfare of the community and other financial resources are not available to meet such needs.

-9. Check One:
+1. Project Title: Saratoga Traditional Park (WPRF) 2. .
+Project Address (if different from Applicant's addr ess): 3. .
+Primary Contact Person/Title: Gala Crosno, Recrea tion Programmer 4. .
+Telephone: 262-524-3715 5.
+E-Mail: gcrosno@waukesha-wi.gov 6. • Amount of CDBG 2020 Funds Requested: \$6,600 7. .
+Total Project Costs: \$15,000 8. .
+National Objective (check all that apply): ⊠ Benefiting low - and moderate - income perso ns \square Preventing or eliminating slums or blight having a particular urgency because existing conditions pose elfare of the community and other financial resources are not 9. .
+Check One: ☐ New Project □ Continuing previously funded project

-□ New Project

-- ⊠ Continuing previously funded project - 10.
-Provide a brief description of your experience in managing a similar project. - The City of Waukesha Parks, Recreation and Forestry Department (WPRF) mission is to be responsive and committed in providing essential park, recreation and urban forestry services, making our community a desirable place to live, work and play.
+10. Provide a brief description of your experience in managing a similar project.

+The City of Waukesha Parks, Recreation and Forestry Department (WPRF) mission is to be responsive and committed in providing essential park, recreation and urban forestry services, making our community a desirable place to live, work and play.
 WPRF has years of experience as it relates to Community Development Block Grants with a wide variety of programs supported in part by these funds.
 Specifically, the Saratoga Park Summer Playground Program has been a part of this grant since 2006.
-In addition to this summer program site, WPRF has 4 other playground program sites throughout the city which have been a longstanding tradition of summer programming for Waukesha Youth.
-The City of Waukesha Park, Recreation and Forestry Department also operates before and after school programs at eight elementary schools within the School District of Waukesha.
-Two of the before and after school sites are grant funded 21st Century Community Learning Center Sites, which are administered through the Department of Public Instruction.
-The Staff involved in this project include a team comprised of: Recreation Services Manager, Mary Berg, Recreation Programmer, Gala Siegel, Summer Playground Coordinators, Jeff Patzer and Bobby Foreman and a team of three Playground Leaders that have complete forty hours of training in the areas of youth development, fun, age appropriate and engaging curriculum, behavior management, games/activities and CPR/First AID.
-The direct supervisor of this program, Recreation Programmer, Gala Siegel, has over 20 years' experience as a camp director, teacher and program operations director.
-She is supported by Mary Berg, Recreation Services Manager, who has over 20 years of professional experience in the field of Recreation. - Describe the role specific staff will have in this project.
+In addition to this summer program site, WPRF has 3 other playground program sites throughout the city which have been a longstanding tradition of summer programming for Waukesha Youth.
+The City of Waukesha Park, Recreation and Forestry Department also operates before and after school programs at ten elementary schools within the School District of Waukesha.
+One of the before and after school sites are grant funded 21st Century Community Learning Center Sites, which is administered through the Department of Public Instruction.

+11. Describe the role specific staff will have in this project.
 Who will be responsible for managing the project, reporting to Community Development, preparing invoices, etc.?

-Recreation Programmer, Gala Siegel will directly supervise the implementation and management of the project.
+The Staff involved in this project include a team comprised of: Recreation Services Manager, Mary Berg, Recreation Programmer, Gala Crosno, Summer Playground Coordinators, Jeff Patzer and Dakota Berg and a team of three Playground Leaders that complete forty hours of training in the areas of youth development, fun, age appropriate and engaging curriculum, behavior management, games/activities and CPR/First AID.
+The direct supervisor of this program, Recreation Programmer, Gala Crosno has over 20 years' experience as a camp director, teacher and program operations director.
+Gala will directly supervise the implementation and management of the project.
 This includes providing training and supervising staff, gathering and collecting data for outcomes and ensuring that all aspects of the program come to fruition.
-Summer coordinators, Jeff Patzer and Bobby Foreman will provide direct supervision of the program staff.
-Recreation Services Manager, Mary Berg, will provide ongoing support to Gala and will be involved in the administrative section of the project
+Summer coordinators, Jeff Patzer and Dakota will provide direct supervision of the program staff.
+Recreation Services Manager, Mary Berg, will provide ongoing support to Gala and will be involved in the administrative section of the project.